Windows Media Audio: Players

 Apart from Windows Media Player, most of the WMA compression formats can be played using ALLPlayer, VLC media player, Media Player Classic, MPlayer, RealPlayer, Winamp, Zune Software (with certain limitations—DSP plugin support and DirectSound output is disabled using the default WMA plugin), and many other software media players.
 The Microsoft Zune media management software supports most WMA codecs, but uses a variation of Windows Media DRM which is used by PlaysForSure.

 The FFmpeg project has reverse-engineered and re-implemented the WMA codecs to allow their use on POSIX-compliant operating systems such as Linux.
 The Rockbox project further extended this codec to be suitable for embedded cores, allowing playback on portable MP3 players and cell phones running open source software.
 RealNetworks has announced plans to support playback of DRM-free WMA files in RealPlayer for Linux.
 On the Macintosh platform, Microsoft released a PowerPC version of Windows Media Player for Mac OS X in 2003, but further development of the software has ceased.
 Microsoft currently endorses the third-party Flip4Mac WMA, a QuickTime component that allows Macintosh users to play WMA files in any player that uses the QuickTime framework.
 Flip4Mac, however, does not currently support the Windows Media Audio Voice codec.

-Not all Android devices have native support for WMA files because the core Android platform doesn't support this format, but third-party software that supports it also exists.
+The core Android platform does not itself support WMA, but there is third-party WMA software for Android devices.

-WMA format can be played in almost all Windows Mobile and later Windows Phone devices.
+WMA format can be played on almost all Windows Mobile and later Windows Phone devices.

 Encoders

-Software that can export audio in WMA format include Windows Media Player, Windows Movie Maker, Microsoft Expression Encoder, Sony Sound Forge, GOM Player, RealPlayer, Adobe Premiere Pro, Adobe Audition, and Adobe Soundbooth.
+There are many proprietary and open source software packages that can export audio in WMA format, including amongst many others Windows Media Player, Windows Movie Maker, Microsoft Expression Encoder, Sony Sound Forge, GOM Player, RealPlayer, Adobe Premiere Pro, Adobe Audition, Adobe Soundbooth, and VLC media player.
 Microsoft Office OneNote supports encoding in all WMA codecs, and Windows Media Encoder supports all available bit rate and resolution options as well.
-Open source players like VLC media player can also do some encoding.